-EU drug agency to review safety of new-generation Pill (Update)January 28th, 2013 in Medications /
+EU drug agency to review safety of new-generation Pill (Update)January 28, 2013 in Medicine & Health / Medications

 The European Medicines Agency (EMA) on Monday said it would review safety data for third- and fourth-generation birth control pills, responding to French concern that these contraceptives may cause dangerous blood clots.

 The agency, describing oral contraceptives as carrying only "a very rare risk" of clots, said a watchdog panel would assess whether European guidelines for using later versions of the Pill should be changed.

 On January 11, France announced it would ask the EMA to modify prescription recommendations for the third- and fourth-generation pills.